-What is somewhat interesting here is the variation of ages that one finds in just one classroom.
-For example, in my fifth grade class at La Asuncion Inmaculada ages range from 11 years old all the way to 15.
-This sometimes produces difficulties in the classroom.
-The younger students are more apt to participate lively in classroom activities while the older students can be somewhat reluctant.
-I always consider it a great success when everyone partakes in the activities.
-Fortunately, there is also an upside to the age gap.
-The older students catch on to some of the grammatical concepts easier and thus are able to help their fellow classmates.
+What is interesting here is the difference in ages found in one.
+For example, in my fifth grade class at Assumption Immaculate the ages range from 11 to 15.
+Younger students are more likely to participate in class activities, while older students may be a bit reluctant.
+I always consider it a great success that everyone participates in some activity.
+Fortunately, the age difference also has its advantages.
+Older students learn some grammatical concepts more easily and can thus help their classmates.

-Switching gears, I have finally got out of Diriamba to enjoy the country a little bit.
-My trip to the Mombacho Volcano was awesome, if not a little tiring.
-Without hyperbolizing, I can say that the trail to the top is the steepest I have encountered in my life.
-I almost had to bear-crawl a few times.
-However, it was totally worth it once I reached the peak.
-Even though it was rather hazy at the top, the view was spectacular.
-One can see Granada, Las Isletas, the Apoyo Lagoon, and even Masaya.
+Changing the subject, I have finally left Diriamba to enjoy the country a bit.
+My trip to the Mombacho volcano was impressive.
+Just a little tired.
+Without exaggerating, I can say that the road to the top is the steepest I have ever found in my life.
+I almost had to crawl a few times.
+However, it was worth it once I got to the top.
+Although it was quite cloudy, the view was spectacular.
+You can see Granada, Las Isletas, the Apoyo lagoon, and even Masaya.

-I have also taken a weekend trip to Matagalpa and I have to say it was nice to get up into the mountains and away from the blazing heat of the rest of Nicaragua.
-While there, I visited Selva Negra, an ecolodge and coffee estate located just outside the city limits.
-The trails snake through the tropical forest and are flanked on all sides with lush green flora that facilitates a disconnect in the mind with one’s day to day responsibilities.
-It is easy to lose one’s sense of urgency (if not actually, while not paying attention to trail signs!) amidst the bird songs and monkey howls in the jungle.
-Despite walking upwards of 15km, the trip was quite invigorating.
-The Matagalpa region is also famous for its coffee and chocolate, both of which I made sure to indulge in before leaving.
+I also went to Matagalpa for a weekend and I must say it was nice to climb the mountains and get away from the scorching heat of the rest of Nicaragua.
+While there, I visited Selva Negra, an eco-lodge and coffee farm located just outside of town.
+The trails wind through the rainforest and are flanked on all sides by lush green flora that facilitate a disconnection in the mind from the responsibilities of everyday life.
+It is easy to lose your sense of urgency between the songs of the birds and the howling of the monkeys in the jungle.
+Despite walking more than 15 km, the trip was quite exhilarating.
+The region of Matagalpa is also famous for its coffee and chocolate, which I made sure to enjoy before leaving.

-This Saturday, May 4, One, Two… Tree! will be receiving its first regular volunteer to Diriamba!
-We really can’t wait to expand our English classes to more schools in the area.
+This Saturday, May 4th, One, Two… Tree! will be welcoming its first regular volunteer to Diriamba!
+We are looking forward to expanding our English classes to more schools in the area.
 Welcome Josephine Lane!